Bob Anderson (American football)

 Robert Paul Anderson (born March 31, 1938) is an American former professional football player who was a halfback in the National Football League (NFL) for the New York Giants.
 He played college football at the United States Military Academy where he was a two-time first-team All-America selection, rushing for 1,887 yards and 21 touchdowns.
-He was selected in the ninth round of the 1960 NFL draft, but first served three years as a lieutenant in the 101st Airborne Division.
+He was selected in the ninth round of the 1960 NFL draft.
+He first served three years as a lieutenant in the 101st Airborne Division.
 After returning from service and joining the Giants, Anderson suffered a career ending knee injury.